Early Termination of Probation in Florida

 - all special conditions are complete; and/or

-- the probationer has completed at least one-half of the term of probation originally imposed.
+- you have completed at least one-half of the term of probation originally imposed.

-Although you can file the motion for early termination without the assistance of an attorney, having an attorney handle all of the details of your case may result in a hearing being scheduled sooner.
+You can file the motion for early termination without the assistance of an attorney, although having an attorney handle all of the details of your case may result in a hearing being scheduled sooner.
 Additionally, you may not want to face the Judge alone without having an experienced attorney advocating for you.

 Your attorney can talk with the court about all of the favorable facts that would justify the early termination of probation.
 An attorney can also get written documentation from your probation officer (or even subpoena the probation officer if necessary) so that there is no question that you are in full compliance.